 Golf & Recreation

-The Vista Links 18-hole course, which was designed by Rick Jacobson and overlooks the town of Buena Vista, is a par 72 championship course and open to the public.
+The Vista Links 18-hole course, which was designed by Rick Jacobson and overlooks the town of Buena Vista, is a par 72 championship course that's open to the public.
 With five sets of tees, ranging from 4,941 yards on forward tees to 6,925 yards on championship tees, the links-style course works well for every level of player.

 Challenges that await?
 Creeks, ravines, rock outcroppings, and undulating greens.
 You'll find an unforgiving tree-lined chute at Hole 14, dubbed The Green Forest.
 A barn frames Hole 4, appropriately named The Old Barn, while Hole 18, The Waverly, concludes the game with panoramic views – and maybe some tricky breezes.

 The course sits inside Glen Maury Park, a 315-acre city park that rolls from the golf course down to the Maury River, rippling across the landscape like a blanket shaken out for spring.
-With a pool, a playground, a skate park, picnic pavilions, tennis courts, a few trails and the eye-catching 1830s Paxton House (open by appointment), the park is a fun place to spend the day.
+With a pool, a playground, a skate park, picnic pavilions, tennis courts, a few trails and the eye-catching 1830s (open by appointment), the park is a fun place to spend the day.
 Several campsites at the 52-site campground overlook the river.